-Atlanta Wrongful Death Attorney – Protecting the Best Interests of Grieving Families
+Seeking the Legal Interests of Grieving Atlanta Families

-There are many types of unexpected accidents that occur and many of them can result in serious injuries and even death.
+There are many types of accidents that occur in Atlanta and many of them result in serious injury and even death.
 Some examples include car accidents, truck accidents, motorcycle accidents, pedestrian accidents, and slip and falls.
 In fact, any type of accident has the potential to result in death.

-Who Can File A Wrongful Death Claim in GA?
+Who Can File Wrongful Death Claims in GA?

-After a loved one has passed away, many people may be in mourning.
-But, there are only certain people who are legally permitted to file a wrongful death claim.
-The surviving spouse is the first party that is allowed to file a claim.
+After a loved one has passed away, many people may be in mourning, but only certain people are legally permitted to file a wrongful death claim.
+The surviving spouse is the first person allowed to file a claim.
 If there is no surviving spouse, then the victim’s surviving children may file the claim instead.
-Others who may file a claim include the following:
+Others who may file a claim include the following, in this order:

 How Lawyers Can Prove Liability in A Wrongful Death Claim